Ted Turner (guitarist): Early life

 David Alan Turner was born in Sheldon a small area in east Birmingham.
 His family located to Lydney, Gloucestershire but returned to Birmingham when Turner was eight.
 He started playing guitar at age sixteen, inspired by the British blues scene and cited Peter Green of Fleetwood Mac, and the band Cream as influences.
-Turner lived in South Yardley until he was nineteen, when he moved to London to work as a professional musician.
+Turner lived in South Yardley until he was 19 years old, when he moved to London to work as a professional musician.

 Career

 Prior to Wishbone Ash, Turner played with the Birmingham band, King Biscuit.
-In 1969, he auditioned to join Colosseum but didn't make the cut.
+In 1969, he unsuccessfully auditioned to join Colosseum.

 Turner joined Wishbone Ash in 1969 after answering an advertisement in an issue of Melody Maker magazine published by Martin Turner.
 He and Andy Powell became known for their twin lead guitar playing.
 Extensive touring followed, whilst also recording the albums Wishbone Ash, Pilgrimage, and Argus.
 He left the band after their fourth album, Wishbone Four, in 1974.

 In 1971, Turner was invited to play on John Lennon's Imagine, on "Crippled Inside" and "How Do You Sleep", playing acoustic guitar on both tracks.
-Other sessions included artists Cilla Black, George Harrison and Al Stewart.
+Other sessions included those for Cilla Black, George Harrison and Al Stewart.

-After leaving Wishbone Ash, Turner moved to the United States and spent most of the late '70s and early '80s performing in local bands.
+After leaving Wishbone Ash, Turner moved to the United States and spent most of the late 1970s and early 1980s performing in local bands.

 In 1980, Turner returned to England and did studio work with Stewart Copeland, Gene October, and Brian James.
 The next year found him once again in the United States, where he married and formed a new band called Choice.
 Choice featured Greg Cook (guitars, keyboards, and vocals), Robbie Hewlett (bass guitar) and Bobby Dean Wickland (drums).
 In 1982, Turner joined Joey Molland's Badfinger and toured the country with them.

 From 1983 to 1985, Turner was involved in various recording projects.
 In 1985 he moved to Chicago, recorded with various artistes including Sugar Blue.

 In 1987, he rejoined Wishbone Ash and with them recorded Nouveau Calls for Miles Copeland III's No Speak label.
 In the spring of 1988, the original Wishbone Ash toured England and Europe for the first time in 15 years, and in the autumn of that year, Turner and Andy Powell were invited to join Copeland's Night of the Guitar Tour.
 That group included such guitarists as Randy California, Peter Haycock, Steve Howe, Steve Hunter, Robby Krieger, Leslie West, Alvin Lee and Jan Akkerman.

-Turner sometimes appears as a special guest in "Martin Turner Ex-Wishbone Ash", a version of the band fronted by original Wishbone Ash lead singer/bassist Martin Turner (no relation), including in 2012 in Birmingham to celebrate 40 years since the release of the original bands debut album Wishbone Ash.
+Turner sometimes appears as a special guest in "Martin Turner Ex-Wishbone Ash", a version of the band fronted by original Wishbone Ash lead singer/bassist Martin Turner (no relation), including in 2012 in Birmingham to celebrate 40 years since the release of the original band's debut album Wishbone Ash.

-Ted and his wife Majella have released two albums, Better Together (2017) and Divine Timing (2020).
+He and his wife Majella have released two albums, Better Together (2017) and Divine Timing (2020).